*MASKS AND PROOF OF COVID-19 VACCINATION ARE REQUIRED FOR ALL CONSERVATORY STUDENTS AND FACULTY.*

 In the Two Year Conservatory program, all of your passion, drive, and commitment to your art will be called upon for completing the professional actor training at The Actors Conservatory.

-You’ll spend most of your days in active exploration, sweating your face off one minute and fighting to clear your mind in absolute stillness the next – all in the name of filling your own skin.
+You’ll spend most of your days in active exploration, meeting rigorous physical and vocal demands, one minute, and finding simplicity and grounding in stillness, the next — all in the name of filling your own skin.
 At times, you’ll face what seem like insurmountable assignments.
 At night you’ll rehearse, working with partners and small groups toward creating a singular, theatrical event.

 The Conservatory’s Two Year professional actor training program is a rigorous and intensive course of study for the serious student with a tenacious desire to become a professional actor.
 Classes in movement, voice, acting, improvisation, styles, text analysis and more create a rounded experience for the disciplined theatre student.